 HARDING COUNTY, SOUTH DAKOTA (NEAR RALPH)

-Brosz was hired to complete the survey, permitting, and design of the Big Nasty Creek Structure Replacement near Ralph, SD.
-Brosz’s role in the project consisted of an original topography and legal survey, preliminary and final design, right of way acquisition assistance, and utility coordination.
+Brosz was hired to complete the survey, permitting, and bridge design of the Big Nasty Creek Structure Replacement near Ralph, SD.
+Brosz’s role in the project consisted of an original topography and legal survey, preliminary and final design.
+The team also provided right of way acquisition assistance and utility coordination.
 The project consisted of replacing a 102’ 3-span steel stringer bridge with a 134-foot-long two-span prestressed concrete girder bridge with a concrete deck.
-Also, the replacement work included reconstructing approximately 300’ of the existing road.
-The team completed construction in 2017.
+In addition, the replacement work included reconstructing approximately 300’ of the existing road.
+Contractors completed construction in 2017.

 Construction engineering services were also performed by Brosz Engineering.